romevang/Breakout-Room-Project/README.md

 All the files must be in the same directory.
 To test do the following:

--Set your terminal/Command prompt to point to the project directory (you can do this within VS code as well).
+	--Set your terminal/Command prompt to point to the project directory (you can do this within VS code as well).

--Type: node index.js (leave terminal/command prompt window open).
+	--Type: node index.js (leave terminal/command prompt window open).

--Navigate with your browser to localhost:3000/
+	--Navigate with your browser to localhost:3000/

--Chat window should load, and you'll be able to send and echo back those messages.
+	--Chat window should load, and you'll be able to send and echo back those messages.